yyamamo/FinTechClass/README.md

 Source: *MediLedger DSCSA Pilot Project by Matt Sample, VP Manufacturing Operations AmerisourceBergen*

 Using blockchain technology, the consensus nodes maintain immutable and transparent records, and the network participants can inquire the history of medicines to MedLedger, and they do not need to human effort to answer such inquiry.
-Also, when MedLidger's data can communicate with the participants's ERP system, it improves inventory management and billing processe dramatically.
+Also, when MedLidger's data can communicate with a participant's ERP system, it would improve inventory management and billing processe dramatically.

 ## Competitors
 I could not find another blockchain developer which focus on improving the pharmaceutical supply chain.
 However, I found several blockchain solution developpers in the different industries.